 Rain can also affect NASCAR's advertising.
 Advertisers spend hundreds of thousands of dollars on race weekend.
 Those companies are paying for a specific day, time and projected viewing or listening audience.
 When a race changes because of poor weather conditions, advertising contract conditions for the rescheduled race may change as well.
 When races get rained out, ticket holders are able to redeem their ticket stubs for the rescheduled race but still have to pay for additional meals, another night's stay in a hotel and maybe even a day of lost wages.

 Anyone involved in a NASCAR race never wants to see it get rained out, but these delays and cancelations are necessary for the safety and competitiveness of the sport.
-To find out more about NASCAR racing, see the links on the next page.
+To find out more about NASCAR racing, see the links below.